Financial Samurai

 Step 3 – Find Your Most Appropriate Target Allocation

 On the same page, scroll down to the “What Is Target Allocation” section where you can move the bar left or right to see various investment strategies.
 Your goal is to choose the investment strategy that most reflects your goals, risk tolerance, and financial situation.
+A proper asset allocation of stocks and bonds by age is important for all investors.

 The various investment strategies from conservative to aggressive are: